aba-innovationteam/innteamUtils/README.md

 ## Introduction

-The `innteamUtils` offers a collection of functions themes and datasets to enhance productivity on daily coding and reproducibility throughout the organization.
+The `innteamUtils` offers a collection of functions, themes and datasets to enhance productivity on daily coding and reproducibility throughout the organization.